ryzy/play-ngx-github-app/README.md

 is a separate so-called _feature module_ and it's loaded lazily.
 Lazy loading starts from the home page featuring `SearchModule` (why? you could end up first on some subpage using deep-linking, thus the SearchModule would be not needed).
+Plus, the app is configured to compile with **AoT**.

 ### CI/CD
 Each commit runs tests on [CircleCI](https://circleci.com/gh/ryzy/play-ng2-github),